Dhananjay09/String-Calculator-TDD-Kata/README.md

 The String Calculator should handle:

 - [ ] Empty string returns 0
-- [ ] Single number returns that number
+- [ ] Single number returns the same number
-- [ ] Two numbers return their sum
+- [ ] Two numbers return sum of both numbers
-- [ ] Multiple numbers return their sum
+- [ ] Multiple numbers return sum of all teh numbers
 - [ ] Newlines as delimiters
 - [ ] Custom delimiters
 - [ ] Negative numbers throw exceptions
-- [ ] Multiple negative numbers show all in exception
+- [ ] Multiple negative numbers show all in exception in a list

 ## Available Commands